austinfreenet/afn-docs/afn_nextgen_project.md

 I'm using `wmctrl` to keep the dialog on top.
 Maybe we can use that to keep the virtualbox window maximized?

+## 2016-10-4

+GTOPS hardware giveaway using the city's depreciated hardware.  nextgen might be piloted there.
+Announced in March.
+Programs start in July.
+Development between March and end of June.

+Refurb stickers are brown.
+As long as the MS licenses follow the hardware then licenses will transfer.

+So now the logout dialog doesn't have buttons and is killed when the mouse moves or the keyboard is tapped:

+    ryan@afn-nextgen:~/sandboxes/afn-nextgen/root$ ./logoutwarningdialog.sh 30

+Also this works:

+    ryan@afn-nextgen:~/sandboxes/afn-nextgen/root$ TIMEOUT=50; xautolock -nocloseout -nocloseerr -time 1 -locker 'bash -c "echo lock"' -notify $TIMEOUT -notifier "./logoutwarningdialog.sh $TIMEOUT"

+I need to fix the logic in logoutwarningdialog to *not* try the kill if it's naturally timeed out already.